 This series chronicles interesting experiences recounted by the devotees of HH Maharanyam Sri Sri Muralidhara Swamiji.
 These articles are translations from the series, “Madhuramaana Mahaneeyar” that is published every month in Madhuramurali Tamil monthly magazine.
-The original article was written by Dr. Bhagyanathanji, Personal Secretary of Sri Swamiji.
+The original article is by Dr. Bhagyanathanji, Personal Secretary of Sri Swamiji.

 Sri Swamiji’s explanation on the term – ‘Bhaya Bhakti’

 Recently, a devotee who had come to the Ashram raised a question to Sri Swamiji, “Is not bhakti said to be love for God?
 Why then do we colloquially use the term bhaya bhakti (bhakti mixed with fear)?
 How can fear and bhakti go together?”

 Sri Swamiji gave a wonderful explanation for this.
 He said, “Some say that one should fear God.
 Some others say, ‘Why should one fear God?
 Fearing God does not sound good to me.
 One should have only love for God.
 Bhakti alone is enough.’”

 He then continued, “Should one fear God?
 Should one have bhakti for God?
 Or should one hold fear and bhakti towards God?
 Is God a wild animal for us to fear?
 Or is he some creature like a scorpion or serpent for us to fear?
 Or does He dislike us?
 Is He our enemy?
 Why should we fear Him?
 Is He not verily our Father, Mother, Guardian, Leader?
 Why then fear Him?
 Do we nurture fear of God throwing some curse on us?
 One who curses cannot be God at all!